ai-anchorite/ai-toolkit/README.md

 A pinokio script for https://github.com/ostris/ai-toolkit.git

-[NIVIDIA only] A Pinokio installer for Ostris' ai-toolkit, The ultimate training toolkit for finetuning diffusion models.
+[NVIDIA only] A Pinokio installer for Ostris' ai-toolkit, The ultimate training toolkit for finetuning diffusion models.